Red Bull Has High Expectations for Austrian Grand Prix

 Upgrades & optimism stand to boost the Austrian team's chances of a win at their home race.

-Further good news about the team's prospects at the upcoming race has come from Renault, aiming to refine their current engine in response to their customer teams' complaints about a lack of power and reliability.
-Renault has been fortunate that its relative lack of competitiveness compared to Ferrari and Mercedes has gone somewhat unnoticed this year—mostly because, for the third consecutive year, Honda has been hogging the spotlight with its dreadful showing week after bloody week.
+Further good news about the team's prospects at the upcoming race has come from Renault, who are aiming to refine their current engine in response to their customer teams' complaints about a lack of power and reliability.
+Renault has been fortunate that their relative non-competitivity when compared to Ferrari's and Mercedes' has gone somewhat unnoticed this year, in light of the third consecutive year of Honda making an engine as powerful and reliable as a two-legged mule.

 Upgrades to Renault's engine mapping in Baku improved the pace of cars that used it by an estimated 0.2 seconds per lap.
 This, the latest incremental Renault upgrade, may also apply well to the upcoming Austrian race, though the shorter lap of 2.7 miles compared to Baku's 3.7 miles may diminish the amount by which Red Bull will catch the leading Ferrari and Mercedes teams.